HaleyPifher/data-finalproject.-not-aligned-/notebook-log.md

 # *Description*
-Data on 10 strains of non toxigenic C. difficile with a focus on strain CCUG37785 -whole genomes
+Data on 10 strains of non toxigenic C. difficile with a focus on strain CCUG37785

+-whole genomes

 -reads already assessed using FastQC

+-Study relevant to data showed that CCUG37785 spores inoculated orally in mice provided almost full protection against a virulent strain.

 # *Alignment Methods*
 ## 1)ClustalW
 ### Software Description